 How to Fix Galaxy S8 WiFi Problems

-Countless reports are confirming Galaxy S8 and S8+ WiFi problems.
+Countless reports are complaining about Galaxy S8 and S8+ WiFi problems.
 Owners have mentioned poor performance, drops, or speeds so slow they can’t even load a website or Facebook unless they turn off WiFi.
 We see this with almost every smartphone that gets released.

 If you’re experiencing Galaxy S8 WiFi problems it’s always a good idea to reset any home routers or modem.
-Better yet, reset your network to default settings.
 We’ve found unplugging power to the router for 10+ seconds will give it a fresh start, and your phone should now connect.
 Or try heading into Settings > Connections > WiFi and forget your wireless network.
 Then reconnect, put in the password, and re-learn the connection.

 How to Fix Missing Galaxy S8 App Drawer Button